MeetMyRoute/T3A2-FullStackApp-PartB-Documentation/README.md

 So that I can plan my trips and connect with others who have similar travel goals.
 ```

-**Acceptance Criteria**:
+* Acceptance Criteria:
-- Users should be able to enter dates, travel destinations, and key activities for each trip using the app.
+  * Users should be able to enter dates, travel destinations, and key activities for each trip using the app.
-- Itineraries should be customisable by adding or removing destinations, dates, and activities.
+  * Itineraries should be customisable by adding or removing destinations, dates, and activities.

 ```md
 As Josh,